quiet-node/hiero-consensus-node/hedera-state-validator/README.md

 ### Usage

-1. Download the state files from the GCP Bucket.
+1. Download the state files.
 2. Run the following command to execute the introspection:

    ```shell